Connecting to the Instrument

 Select a setting file in the Saved Settings list unless you would like to use the Default Settings.

 By default, opening a new session will only load the UI settings (such as plot ranges), but not the device settings (such as signal amplitude) from the saved settings file.
 In order to include the device settings, enable the Include Device Settings checkbox.
-Note that this can affect existing sessions since the device settings are shared between them. |
+Note that this can affect existing sessions since the device settings are shared between them.

-In case devices from other Zurich Instruments series (UHF, HF2, MF, HDAWG, PQSC, or SHF) are used in parallel, the list in Available Devices section can contain those as well. |
+In case devices from other Zurich Instruments series (UHF, HF2, MF, HDAWG, PQSC, GHF, or SHF) are used in parallel, the list in Available Devices section can contain those as well.

 The following sections describe the functionality of the Device Connection dialog in detail.

-Data Server Connectivity
+Data Server Connectivity¶

 The Device Connection dialog represents a Web Server.
 However, on start-up the Web Server is not yet connected to a LabOne Data Server.
 With the Connect/Disconnect button the connection to a Data Server can be opened and closed.

-This functionality can usually be ignored when working with a single UHFQA Instrument and a single host computer.
+This functionality can usually be ignored when working with a single UHF Series Instrument and a single host computer.
 Data Server Connectivity is important for users operating their instruments from a remote PC, i.e., from a PC different to the PC on which the Data Server is running or for users working with multiple instruments.
 The Data Server Connectivity function then gives the freedom to connect the Web Server to one of several accessible Data Servers.
 This includes Data Servers running on remote computers, and also Data Servers running on an MF Series instrument.

 When using the filter "All Data Servers", take great care to connect to the right instrument, especially in larger local networks.
-Always identify your instrument based on its serial number in the form DEV0000, which can be found on the instrument back panel. |
+Always identify your instrument based on its serial number in the form DEV0000, which can be found on the instrument back panel.

-Available Devices
+Available Devices¶

-The device is connected to a LabOne Data Server, either on the same PC (indicated as local) or on a remote PC (indicated by its IP address).
+Connected | The device is connected to a LabOne Data Server, either on the same PC (indicated as local) or on a remote PC (indicated by its IP address).
 The user can start a session to work with that device. |

-The device is not in use by any LabOne Data Server and can be connected by clicking the Open button. |
+Free | The device is not in use by any LabOne Data Server and can be connected by clicking the Open button. |

-The device is in use by a LabOne Data Server.
+In Use | The device is in use by a LabOne Data Server.
 As a consequence the device cannot be accessed by the specified interface.
 To access the device, a disconnect is needed. |

-The firmware of the device is out of date.
+Device FW upgrade required/available | The firmware of the device is out of date.
 Please first upgrade the firmware as described in Software Update. |

-The device is visible and starting up. |
+Device not yet ready | The device is visible and starting up. |

-Saved Settings
+Saved Settings¶

 Settings files can contain both UI and device settings.
 UI settings control the structure of the LabOne User Interface, e.g. the position and ordering of opened tabs.
 Device settings specify the set-up of a device.
 The device settings persist on the device until the next power cycle or until overwritten by loading another settings file.